 The Right Gear Makes a Difference

-A great backpack is key to carry snacks, drinks, and layers.
-A backpack with straps across the front of your torso really helps even out the weight and take the pressure off your shoulders and lower back while hiking, as I mentioned earlier.
+A great backpack is super helpful for comfortably carrying snacks, drinks, and layers.
+A backpack with straps across the front of your torso really helps even out the weight and takes the pressure off your shoulders and lower back while hiking.

-When we hiked The Narrows in Zion, we wore rented water boots and a hiking stick which made the hike so much more comfortable.
+When we hiked The Narrows in Zion, we rented water boots and hiking sticks which made the hike so much more comfortable.

 Related Reading: Visiting Zion and Bryce Canyons

 If you’re hiking on rocky trails or slippery slopes, hiking boots can make the exploration much more comfortable and even a bit safer than standard cross-training shoes.

 These are just a few examples where the right gear really added value and was worth the investment on the trips we took over the last few years.

 Utilize Park Rangers

 When we visited Glacier National Park, we hiked up to Grinnell Glacier, a 10-mile-long hike that gains just over 2,000 feet in elevation.
 It was an amazing hike but no joke, especially for our 8 and 10-year kiddos.
 Along the way, we saw mountain goats just a few feet away.
 And two of the people in our group even saw a bear on their way back down the trail (everyone was safe because they respected the wildlife and gave them plenty of space).